 - Sensitivity to light

-- Frequently rubbing his eyes
+- Frequently rubbing their eyes

 - Avoiding coloring or other detail work or play